SimpleDataLabsInc/prophecy-docs/docs/SQL/gems/subgraph/subgraph.md

 ## Basic Subgraph

-Basic Subgraphs are single use containers that capture one or more Gems within a Model.
+Basic Subgraphs are single-use containers that capture one or more Gems within a model.
 They are the equivalent of a nested CTE.

 If you want to create a complex model with a large set of Transform and Join Gems, you can use a Basic Subgraph to group them into logical groupings.
 This organizational approach enhances the visual clarity of your model by grouping various sections together under a common parent Gem.
 Additionally, it empowers you to break down intricate logic into modular components, thereby streamlining the Data Engineering processes.